UARK-NED3/BubbleID-Flow/README.md

 ## Total Vapor Fraction and Bubble Statistics
-Once instance masks are available, the segmented entities are enumerated for bubble count, and the total mask pixel area is divided by the region of interest(ROI) domain to yield the vapor fraction.
+Once instance masks are available, the segmented entities are enumerated for bubble count, and the total mask pixel area is divided by ROI domain to yield the vapor fraction.

 ```powershell
 python scripts/vapor_fraction_and_bubble_count.py `